crossminer/maracas/docs/detections.md

 **Detection**

-1. Client methods within type `T`overriding a method of the type `S`, where the new method declaration in `T` is less accessible than the corresponding definition in `S`.
+1. Client methods within type `T` overriding a method of the type `S`, where the new method declaration in `T` is less accessible than the corresponding definition in `S`.

 For example, there is an API type `api.A` with a `protected` method `m()`.
-The later is overriden in client type `client.C` with a `protected` visibility.
+The latter is overridden in client type `client.C` with a `protected` visibility.
 If the visibility of `m()` is changed to `public` in `api.A`, then the following detection is reported:

 ```